Men, women win three at Marian Duals

 Fencers receiving red or black cards from tournament officials for unsportsmanlike behavior will automatically be suspended from competition for not less than one week.

 Fencers selected for the team will pay a $100 per year equipment fee used to purchase their personal equipment, all of which goes with them when they graduate.
-Equipment to be purchased includes the following: year 1 - mask, plastron & glove (jacket and pants will be issued from the team armory); year 2 - custom-fitted jacket and pants; year 3 - weapon, body cord, mask cord (if needed) and fencing bag; all 4 years - repair and/or replacement of any items broken or outgrown.
-Any items of equipment that are lost will be replaced at the fencer’s expense.
+The first year’s equipment fee is considered a rental fee, because that amount covers approximately 50% of the cost of the equipment issued.
+The balance due on the equipment will be collected for year 2 and fencers who do not continue on to year 2 are expected to return the equipment that they rented.
+Equipment to be purchased includes the following: year 1 & 2 - mask, plastron, (chest protector for the girls), glove, jacket and pants; year 3 - weapon, body cord, mask cord (if needed) and fencing bag; all 4 years - repair and/or replacement of any items broken or outgrown.
+Any items of equipment that are lost must be replaced at the fencer’s expense.
 Personal equipment owned by fencers before joining the team must be inspected and approved by the coaches.

 Fencers who participate in club fencing during the off-season may deduct $25 from their annual equipment fee.
 Fencers whose families participate in the Marian Madness athletics fundraiser in March by selling 7 or more tickets (either entry or raffle) do not have to pay the equipment fee for the following year.